udecode/plate/packages/plate/README.md

 # Plate

-This package bundles Plate core and plugins for a quick start.
+This package bundles Plate core, plugins and UI for a quick start.

 ## Documentation